 Music & Memory is a non-profit organization that brings personalized music into the lives of older adults through digital music technology, immensely improving quality of life.
 The employees at Music & Memory train caregivers for seniors and family members in how to develop and use individualized playlists with digital devices to empower seniors who have dementia and other challenges to connect once again with the world through memories from music.

 Music Reduces Anxiety

 Research has also shown that listening to music that is familiar and well-loved can assist in lowering anxiety levels and enhance focus on the present timeframe.
 This in turn, can assist elderly with dementia in connecting to other people around them.

 At CareFor, our intent is always to improve the quality of life for seniors through our highly skilled dementia home care services and support.
 And, we go the extra mile in the little things that can bring joy to those we serve – such as through music and other creative activities.
-Contact us today at (512) 338-4533 to learn more about our in-home care in Austin.
-For a full list of the communities we serve, visit our Service Area page.
+If you need Austin caregiving services in the nearby area, contact us today at (512) 338-4533 to learn more about our Austin senior home care and the communities we serve.